 We drive on to Crooked Tree.
 A village next to the eponymous wildlife sanctuary.
-Please, don’t expect lions, elephants or even jaguars or pumas.
+Please, don’t expect lions, elephants or even jaguars and pumas.
 No, it’s all about birding.
-Thus watching all kind of birds flying around.
+Thus, watching all kind of birds flying around.
 Some enthusiasts with thick books knowing each and every bird, others completely desperate that their app cannot help them to know all details of 1 of these chickens flying around.
 Finally, the hungry guys just thinking about a couple of these birds marinated and then slowly roasted to perfection.

 As we’re mainly supporters of the 3rd category of bird watchers, there was not too much to do for us.
-Anyway for us it’s more a stopover to arrive on Monday in nearby Belize City.
+Anyway, for us it’s more a stopover to arrive on Monday in nearby Belize City.
 Just to find out where we can find a mechanic able to rejuvenate Prado.

 In the evening in the only munchery we can find: Bird’s Eye View.
 A place suddenly filled up with tour groups enjoying a birding day before having their Maya ruin day or the reef snorkeling event.
 Whatever, slightly strange to be in such a place among all these package tourists on their adventure trip.

-The guy in Belize City makes an appointment for us and 1,5h later we’re in Spanish lookout.
+The guy in Belize City makes an appointment for us and 1,5h later we’re in Spanish Lookout.